libsndfile/libsndfile/README.md

     $ git clone git://github.com/erikd/libsndfile.git

+There are currently two build systems; the official GNU autotool based one and a more limited and experimental CMake based build system.
+Use of the CMake build system is documented below.

-Building on Linux, OSX and Windows (Using GNU GCC) will require a number of GNU and other Free and Open Source Software tools including:
+To build libsndfile on Linux, OSX and Windows (Using GNU GCC) from a git clone using the autotools based build system will require a number of GNU and other Free and Open Source Software tools including:

 * [Autoconf][autoconf]
 * [Autogen][autogen]